 Types of Lawn Fungus

 High humidity, moisture, stress conditions and certain types of grass can create favorable conditions for many types of lawn fungus.
-The professional lawn care experts at SavaLawn, the lawn care division of SavATree, can work with you to develop a specialized lawn care program that can help reduce lawn fungus.
+The professional lawn care experts at SavATree can work with you to develop a specialized lawn care program that can help reduce lawn fungus.
 When lawn fungus diseases are suspected or present, identification of the type of fungus is crucial in order to develop a treatment plan that will return your landscape to good health.
-Depending on the type of lawn fungus, your lawn care specialist and arborist can develop a preventative program that includes suggestions for improving drainage, recommended mowing heights, irrigation settings and fungicide applications or specific lawn fertilizers.
+Depending on the type of lawn fungus, your lawn care specialist and arborist can develop a preventive program that includes suggestions for improving drainage, recommended mowing heights, irrigation settings and fungicide applications or specific lawn fertilizers.

 Some common types of lawn fungus include:

-Dollar spot is most common on bentgrass, but it affects all cool season turf grasses including Kentucky Bluegrass.
+Dollar spot is most common on bluegrass, but it affects all cool season turf grasses.
 It is caused by a type of grass fungus called sclerotinia homoeocarpa.
 Environmental conditions favoring dollar spot lawn disease are warm days and cool-warm nights with high humidity or prolonged dew.
 While a professional lawn care expert can best diagnose dollar spot, early symptoms are small yellow spots on blades of grass which expand to develop a straw colored band on the blade of grass.
 If dollar spot does not receive treatment, it can cause spots of straw-colored turf in your landscape.
 It can generally be thought of as a summer lawn disease, occurring primarily from June to September.

 Powdery Mildew Fungus